Curriculum & Assessments

 Music – A Specialism of the School

 Music is a universal language that embodies one of the highest forms of creativity.
 The high-quality music education offered at St George’s engages and inspires pupils to develop a love of music and their talent as musicians.
 It increases their self-confidence, creativity and sense of achievement.
+As pupils progress, they should develop a critical engagement with music, allowing them to compose, and to listen with discrimination to the best in the musical canon.
 Pupils at the school, in addition to their class music will have the opportunity to learn any instrument through the Lancashire Music Service.
-In Year 5 the music teaching is based around learning African Drumming!
+In Year 4 the music teaching is based around learning the ukulele!

 PE - A Specialism of the School